 The nearest airport is in Mangalore city.
 Buses and trains will take you to Udupi from Bangalore, Mumbai or Mangalore.
 City buses from Udupi make frequent trips to Kemmannu, Hoode and Kodi Bengre (dead end point).
 From Bengre one can reach Hangarkatte (other side of the river) by boat.
 NH 66 is a stone’s throw away from Hangarkatte.

 A boat journey along the river at sunrise (Photo Credit: Shashikanth Shetty)

 MARARI BEACH – ALLEPPEY

-Put off by all the tourist signboards being erected while traveling through the backwaters?
-Move closer to the sea, 11 km away to the splendid Marari Beach.
+Put off by all the tourist signboards being erected while travelling through the backwaters?
+Move closer to the sea, 11 kms away to the splendid Marari Beach.
 It’s a great place to do absolutely nothing, and let the waves crash over your thoughts.
 Those of you searching for absolute luxury, get a room at the Marari Beach Resort, and if you’re itching for something more active, go help out fisherman from Mararikulam that throng the beach.
 Maybe one of them will invite you back to share the catch!

 The nearest airport is Cochin International Airport.
 Mararikulam is connected by rail and has a railway station by the same name.
 It’s also well connected by road.
-NH 47 passes through S.L.Puram, which is 5 km to the east of Mararikulam.
+NH 47 passes through S.L.Puram, which is 5 kms to the east of Mararikulam.